Product Management at ALIS

-By 2030, all U.S. citizens born between 1946 - 1960 will be over the age of 65.
-This is an enormous group of people, called “boomers” because of the boom of children born after soldiers returned home from WWII.
+By 2030, all baby boomers (U.S. citizens born between 1946 - 1960) will be over the age of 65, over 20% of the total population.
 As our boomer parents age, the need for better care management across a range of needs and experiences will continue to grow.
 Assisted living facilities (which can house independent living, assisted living, memory care, and rehab individuals) must cater to many different levels of cognition, physical aptitude and health of their residents.

-ALIS is software built by Medtelligent, and as a product manager, I am in charge of a team working to provide solutions for billing, sales, and family engagement staff in these communities.
+I worked at ALIS from 2022-2025, and as a product manager, was in charge of a team working to provide solutions for billing, sales, and family engagement staff in assisted living communities using ALIS to manage their populations.

 The Business of Assisted Living

-Assisted living communities are many businesses wrapped into one: they are hospitality managers, healthcare providers, accountants, business office managers, sales representatives, and family engagement coordinators.
-My team is responsible for deeply knowing the needs of a few of these roles:
+Assisted living communities are many businesses wrapped into one: hospitality managers, healthcare providers, accountants, business office managers, sales representatives, and family engagement coordinators.

 Sales teams must be competitive, working to maintain occupational numbers in the buildings and ensuring the future of the company.
 As our national population ages, communities are now newly competitive - offering benefits and amenities at different price points for different types of customers and financial situations.
 Gone are the days of dreading the thought of putting mom and dad “in a home” - now, communities offer spas, swimming pools, 24/7 concierge services, and dedicated teams devoted to enriching the lives of their residents.

-Billing teams at communities generate invoices and take in payments, but are also typically responsible for generating reporting for corporate teams, confirming occupancy and A/R (accounts receivable) data, and managing the accounts of residents who receive some level of state-pay insurance (whether that shows up as VA benefits, Medicaid, or Medicare).
+Billing teams generate invoices and take payments, and are responsible for generating reporting for corporate teams, confirming occupancy and A/R data.
+They also manage accounts of residents who receive some level of state-pay insurance (whether that shows up as VA benefits, Medicaid, or Medicare).

 User Issue: